AndypSheridan/sta-final/README.md

 Whilst there are numerous clubs within the county they are often big-business, money orientated environments or smaller clubs with inadequate coaching and competition prgrammes not to mention facilities which make training all year round a real challenge.

 The ideology here is to provide an amazing setting with high-calibre coaches who are all committed to developing tennis players of all ages and abilities.
 The centre is new so the site's purpose is to generate awareness within the local and wider community, whilst trying to make it clear that the philosophy is to put the prospective player at the centre of everything irrespective of their age or level.
-This is where you give a brief overview of the page so, like an intro to the business or project followed by a brief talk about who the page is targeted at for example for a retro gaming arcade.
-​
-Retro arcade is a local business in the Sheffield area looking to offer young people a place to come and hangout and play old school games in a relaxed and friendly environment.
-Due to lower turnout than expected they have asked for a page to be built to spread the word in the community and wider areas.
-Ideally the business is intended to target younger gamers primarily but also be appealing to older people interested in a gaming experience
-​

 ![Am I responsive screenshot](imagelocation so maybe docs/image.jpg) ​
 ## Table of contents: